-with Black pain/suffering; the most advanced form being "autopathy" in which White individuals deliberately place themselves in situations to experience feelings of marginalization), moral outrage (frustration, anger), compassion, joy, and even hope.
+Emotions also fuel the Whiteness pandemic.
+Spanierman and Cabrera's (2014) summary of racist emotions includes White apathy (linked to colorblindness) and White fear (anxiety and fragile self-concept as being constantly threatened), which motivate White silence.
+On the other hand, antiracist emotions include White empathy (identifying with Black pain/suffering; the most advanced form being 'autopathy' in which White individuals deliberately place themselves in situations to experience feelings of marginalization), moral outrage (frustration, anger), compassion, joy, and even hope.
 Therefore, White silence may function as a shield from the psychological distress associated with facing racial stimuli directly.
-These emotions map onto two orientations toward cross-cultural interactions relevant to Whiteness socialization: ethnic protection (avoiding intercultural interactions to safeguard one's cultural norms, promotes White silence) and multicultural acquisition (embracing cultural diversity, seeking cultural knowledge, promotes understanding of White privilege and antiracist actions; Chen et al., 2016).
+These emotions map onto two orientations towards cross-cultural interactions relevant to Whiteness socialization: ethnic protection (avoiding intercultural interactions to safeguard one's cultural norms, promotes White silence) and multicultural acquisition (embracing cultural diversity, seeking cultural knowledge, promotes understanding of White privilege and antiracist actions; Chen et al., 2016).

 To make Whiteness visible in the study of racism, several White racial identity models have emerged.
-The most widely adopted of these, Helms' White racial identity development (WRID) model (see Helms, 1984, 2017), describes two broad, sequenced phases:3 (a) internalized racism characterized by obliviousness or denial of race (CBRI: color-evasion), explicit bias against Blacks or Whites, or conflicted/ambivalent awareness of racism but without antiracist actions (CBRI: power-evasion); and (b) abandonment of racism characterized by full awareness of systemic racism and one's racial privilege, acknowledgment of one's role in perpetuating racism, or commitment to self-reflection and other antiracist actions to promote racial equity and dismantle racism.
-The hegemony of CBRI and associated practices of White silence means that many White adults are socialized into and remain in Helms' Phase 1 and then transmit these beliefs and practices to the next generation.
-This leads to a Whiteness pandemic that is two-fold: White apathy, silence, passivism toward rectifying injustices when the racial status quo is not challenged (Roberts & Rizzo, 2020), and patterns of discomfort, defensiveness, or aggression-broadly labeled White fragility-when the racial status quo is challenged (DiAngelo, 2018).
+The most widely adopted of these, Helms' White racial identity development (WRID) model (see Helms, 1984, 2017), describes two broad, sequenced phases3: 1) internalized racism characterized by obliviousness or denial of race (CBRI: color-evasion), explicit bias against Blacks or Whites, or conflicted/ambivalent awareness of racism but without antiracist actions (CBRI: power-evasion), and 2) abandonment of racism characterized by full awareness of systemic racism and one's racial privilege, acknowledgment of one's role in perpetuating racism, or commitment to self-reflection and other antiracist actions to promote racial equity and dismantle racism.
+The hegemony of CBRI and associated practices of White silence means that many White adults are socialized into and remain in Helms' phase 1 and then transmit these beliefs and practices to the next generation.
+This leads to a Whiteness pandemic that is two-fold: White apathy, silence, passivism towards rectifying injustices when the racial status quo is not challenged (Roberts & Rizzo, 2020), and patterns of defensiveness, aggression, or discomfort broadly labeled White fragility-when the racial status quo is challenged (DiAngelo, 2018).